THE TOP THREE QUESTIONS . . .

 If I hire you, how will my case turn out?

+There are simply no guaranteed outcomes in a criminal case.
 Many potential clients want a prediction on the outcome of their case.
 It is impossible to make a blanket prediction about case outcomes.
 Criminal charges are a complicated mixture of facts and law.
-While past results may be relevant, they certainly don't govern the outcome your case.
+While past results may be relevant, they certainly don't govern the outcome of your case.
 The resolution of any criminal case depends on too many factors to predict an outcome with absolute certainty.
 This is especially true at the outset of your criminal case.

 SOME OTHER USEFUL INFORMATION . . .